 The financial context in which the Council is operating has been uncertain for a number of years due to the short term nature of the recent spending reviews.
-The latest announcement once again gave certainty for one year only although indicative national funding levels have been provided for year 2 giving some indication of resources for that period.
-Beyond that term, there is no certainty over funding at all and allocations will be subject to the decisions of the incoming government after the next general election.
+The latest announcement once again gave certainty for one year only.
+There is no certainty over funding in future years at all and allocations will be subject to the decisions of the incoming government after the general election.
 This lack of certainty means that while the Council remains in a robust position financially, there are significant medium term financial risks that the Council needs to take account of and manage to ensure it remains financially resilient.
-This uncertainty has only been made greater by the significant long term impact of the COVID-19 pandemic, the continuing unknown long term impact of Brexit, and the economic effects of the war in Ukraine.
+This uncertainty has only been made greater by broader global economic impacts from the war in Ukraine along with conflict in the Middle East.

-The Council is not immune to the effects of the turbulence in the wider economy that has been experienced during 2022-23, with high inflation driving up costs of both regular service delivery and capital projects.
+The Council is not immune to the effects of the turbulence in the wider economy that has been experienced in recent years, with high inflation driving up costs of both regular service delivery and capital projects.
 The impact on individuals of the cost of living crisis arising from this economic situation also increases demand for Council services and places a risk on the Council's income base.

-The external auditors issued an unqualified opinion on the Council's 2020/21 financial statements in January 2023.
-This lengthy delay due to work on the valuation of property, plant and equipment and resolution of the national issue on the accounting for infrastructure assets meant that audit work on the 2021/22 financial statements was also delayed.
-That work is substantially complete and an audit findings report was issued in May 2023.
-The final opinion will be unable to be issued until another national technical issue has been resolved; this time in relation to the timing of the results of the Pension Fund's triennial valuation and whether this should require the financial statements to be updated.
+The external auditors issued an unqualified opinion on the Council's 2021/22 financial statements in April 2024.
+This lengthy delay due to delays in previous years meant that audit work on the 2022/23 financial statements was also delayed.
+That work is substantially complete and a draft audit findings report was issued in May 2024.
+The final opinion will be unable to be issued until the final outstanding queries are resolved which is expected to be progressed when the auditors return from health service audits in June 2024.